aabbtree77/law2/README.md

 ## P.S.

-HTML is horrid, but one can already write components with, say, React (jsx).
-One can also simply fold/unfold divs in vscode with ctrl+shift+[]. ctrl+s not only saves a file, it formats a mess with prettier.
+HTML is horrid.
+One can already write components with, say, [React (jsx)](https://www.youtube.com/watch?v=g9hPa-G3lfw), but that adds hundreds of kilobytes of needless Js to load and does not solve the layout problem.
+What helps a lot is simply fold/unfold divs in vscode with ctrl+shift+[]. ctrl+s not only saves a file, it formats a mess with prettier.
 Still no clue where that closing div is missing...

 I did not have enough energy-time to try web components yet.
 The best components are nonexisting components.

 Responsive layouts remain a huge pain.
 So many microproblems, so much micromanagement.
+F12 and resizing the window is not enough to reveal the bugs that occur on some real screens.
+There was one real screen overlapped text problem I could only simulate by changing the desktop resolution to 1280x720 and hitting F11.

-I get a feeling that the Blender community achieves a lot more by not having responsive layouts as the major requirement to begin with.
+There must be a better way to do HTML layouts, we need an open source engine for that, some kind of Blender HTML.
+Until those better times, I would just use single-column layouts, mobile first and mostly.
+Do not use h-screen at all, do not fit stuff into a desktop screen as they are all different, use very few font sizes, do not add any "hero cards" that use text with images nearby.
+Do not focus on the looks, get an MVP and iterate a bit, it is all about exponentially diminishing returns afterwards.